Lane Diversions Extended to Fishhawk Boulevard on July 12

-On Mar 24, The Southwest Florida Water Management District Governing Board voted to declare a Modified Phase 3 “Extreme” Water Shortage due to dry conditions across the region, which requires all residents in Hillsborough County, including those on private wells, to follow one-day-per-week watering restrictions, with reduced watering hours.
-The restrictions are in effect from Apr 3, 2026, through July 1, 2026.
+The Southwest Florida Water Management District Governing Board voted to extend the Modified Phase 3 “Extreme” Water Shortage restrictions until Oct 1 2026.
+The order requires all residents in Hillsborough County, including those on private wells, to follow one-day-per-week watering restrictions, with reduced watering hours.
+The SWFWMD update can be reviewed here

-The new restrictions also limit pressure washing and fountain use.
+The restrictions also limit pressure washing and fountain use.

 Residents should know their lawn watering days and hours to avoid getting a fine.